dicksont/dicksont.github.io/about.md

 - in need of an independent web developer,
 - for a short term project,
-- and is willing to pay market to above-market rates
+- and is willing to pay market rates and above.

 Please reach out to him at dicksont650(at)gmail.com.
 He is always open to new opportunities.